microprediction/microprediction/docs/tldr.md

 Markets are better than models.
 Until now, they've just been less convenient.

-## The case for a microprediction prediction web

-If you don't believe that statement, I probably can't convince you of anything.
-I suppose you could look at what [people are saying](https://microprediction.github.io/building_an_open_ai_network/feedback.html) about the [book](https://mitpress.mit.edu/9780262047326/microprediction/) and decide to read it.
+If you don't believe that statement, I probably can't convince you of anything in one paragraph.
+I suppose you could look at what [people are saying](https://microprediction.github.io/building_an_open_ai_network/feedback.html) about the [book](https://mitpress.mit.edu/9780262047326/microprediction/) and decide to read it, however.
+Otherwise, see you in a few years when this has reached to Towards Data Science echo chamber.

 -+-